genesis-writing/gen-tech-writing-portfolio-and-blog-v2/docs/index.md

 ## **Let’s Connect**

-Feel free to [reach out](mailto:genesis.writing4fun@gmail.com) for collaboration or connect with me on [LinkedIn](https://www.linkedin.com/in/genesis-sorto/).
+Feel free to <u>[reach out](mailto:genesis.writing4fun@gmail.com)</u> for collaboration or connect with me on <u>[LinkedIn](https://www.linkedin.com/in/genesis-sorto/)</u>.
 I’m always open to discussions about technical writing and industry insights.
 I look forward to connecting with like-minded professionals.

 ![Person pushing button and space graphic](./assets/img/homepage-portfolio-image.svg)